Bradwell B nuclear power station: History

 In January 2008, the UK government gave the go ahead to construct new nuclear power stations in the UK, with all sites being located adjacent to existing power stations.
 The government followed this decision in 2010 by selecting ten sites, including Bradwell, at which companies could develop nuclear power stations; this was reduced to eight by October 2010.

 In 2013, CGN entered negotiations with EDF Energy to invest in the UK's nuclear industry.
 Out of these negotiations, which ended in 2015, agreements were made relating to Hinkley Point C and Sizewell C, as well as Bradwell B, which led to EDF Energy taking a majority share in both the Hinkley Point C and Sizewell C projects and CGN taking a 66.5% majority share in the Bradwell B project.
 The agreement also led to CGN bringing its own technology to the Bradwell B project, with the Chinese designed and developed Hualong One reactor expected to be used.

-On 19 January 2017, the United Kingdom Office for Nuclear Regulation started its Generic Design Assessment process for the Hualong One reactor, expected to be completed in 2021, in advance of possible deployment at the Bradwell B site.
+On 19 January 2017, the United Kingdom Office for Nuclear Regulation and the Environment Agency started the Generic Design Assessment process for the Hualong One reactor, expected to be completed in 2021, in advance of possible deployment at the Bradwell B site.
 In November 2020, it was announced that the HPR1000 reactor design had successfully passed all the steps of the compliance analysis against the European Utility Requirements Document.

 CGN has planned for the project to have a two-stage consultation programme.
 The stage 1 consultation started on 4 March and ended on 1 July 2020.

 CGN applied to Ofgem for an electricity generating licence in June 2020; this was granted on 16 December 2020.

 By 2021, the British government's attitude to the involvement of China in British nuclear power had changed following the worsening of China–United Kingdom relations, and it was exploring ways to block Chinese involvement in the development.

 In February 2022, the UK HPR1000 reactor completed its General Design Assessment process after the ONR issued a Design Acceptance Confirmation (DAC) and the Environment Agency issued a Statement of Design Acceptability (SoDA) for the design.